huayhuashh/Find-your-inner-dog/README.md

 - Step 3: Create a CNN to Classify Dog Breeds (from Transfer Learning)
 - Step 4: Create the Algorithm

+*Note*: You can see the output of the Jupyter Notebook directly in GitHub by choosing 'Display the rendered blob'.

 ## Next steps
 There are a couple of ideas for improvements outlined at the end of the notebook – feel encouraged to develop this code even further.